Gujarati cinema: Subjects

 The scripts and stories of the Gujarati films include relationship and family oriented subjects, as well as human aspirations and Gujarati family culture.
 There were a large number of films based on mythological narratives and folklore produced in the early years of Gujarati cinema.
 The lives of popular saints and satis of Gujarat, like Narsinh Mehta and Gangasati, were made into films.
 They were targeted at rural audiences familiar with the subjects.
 The early filmmakers also included subjects dealing with social reforms.
 There were social films associated with family life and marriage such as Gunsundari and Kariyavar.
 The historical, social and religious subjects dominated through 1940s and 1950s.
 Several Gujarati films were adapted from Gujarati novels and stories such as Kashino Dikro.
 There was a spurt again in the 1970s for saint/sati films.
 In 1980s and 90s, the films were influenced by the Hindi cinema and several action and romance films were produced.
 In the early 2000s, films were targeted chiefly at rural audiences demanding local narratives with local linguistic style.
 Following 2005, the introduction of urban subjects led to a revival of the Gujarati cinema.
 In 2010s, the films which are more relevant to audiences were produced.
 Though the comedies continue to succeed at the box office, the films were produced exploring other genres and new themes as well.
+The films dealing with social issues were also made frequently.
 The films focused on large Gujarati diaspora are also produced.